 Several Case Histories

-• In 1999, a Massachusetts foundry was the site of an organic dust explosion that killed three people.
+• In 1999, a Massachusetts foundry was the site of an organic dust explosion that killed 3 people.
 The explosion was eventually traced to a fire inside a shell molding machine.
 The conflagration rapidly grew when the flames encountered substantial amounts of resin dust deposits inside the ventilation ducts.
-The force of the secondary explosion knocked down walls and lifted the roof.
-1
+The force of the secondary explosion knocked down walls and lifted the roof.1

-• In 2003, six people died and 38 others were injured at a pharmaceutical plant in North Carolina due to polyethylene dust that accumulated above the facility’s suspended ceilings.
+• In 2003, 6 people died and 38 others were injured at a pharmaceutical plant in North Carolina due to polyethylene dust that accumulated above the facility’s suspended ceilings.
 The explosion was large enough to damage several nearby buildings.
-The ignition source was never found.
-1
+The ignition source was never found.1

 Luckily, these types of incidents are far from inevitable.
 Here are a handful of tips for preventing combustible dust accidents: